PaloAltoNetworks/panos-monitor/README.md

 * **Front-End:** A **Flask** web application serves the HTML pages.
 * **Back-End:** A **background thread** runs a continuous polling loop, which uses a **multiprocessing pool** to poll devices concurrently.
 * **Data Storage:** A single-file **SQLite** database (`monitoring.db`) stores all application data.
-* **Configuration:** Application settings, including encrypted API credentials, are stored in the `settings` table.
-Hardware specifications for the Upgrade Advisor are stored in the `pa_models.py` file.
+* **Configuration:** Application settings, including encrypted API credentials and hardware specifications for the Upgrade Advisor, are stored in the database.
 * **Security:** The password encryption key is stored in the `secret.key` file. **Important:** Do not delete this file, as it is required to decrypt the stored credentials.
 If you back up the database, back up this key file as well.
 * **PDF Generation:** PDF reports are generated entirely on the server using **Matplotlib** to create chart images and **FPDF2** to assemble the document.